-While global elected leaders also have strong influence, many decisions they make cannot be enacted unilaterally and they must work alongside legislators.
+While global elected leaders also have strong influence, as do heads of special organizations like the IMF, many decisions they make cannot be enacted unilaterally and they must work alongside legislators.

-But as time goes on the debt calculations get stodgier because there’s a big maturity wall coming up from 2020 through 2023, with $700 billion, $750 billion, $690 billion, and $700 billion coming due, respectively.
+But as time goes on the debt calculations projected to get stodgier because there’s a big maturity wall coming up from 2020 through 2023, with $700 billion, $750 billion, $690 billion, and $700 billion coming due, respectively.
 And for each increasing year, the high-yield portion of that debt grows in a material way.

 Traders versus Central Bankers

 As a whole, “financial people” think differently from central bankers.
 While central bankers tend to focus on variables like employment and business investment, financial types focus on debt, asset prices, and cash flow and have views that are more closely molded by trading experience rather than formal economics training.

 The difference in perspectives is why we currently see a material disconnect between what the financial markets think the Fed will do and what Fed officials plan on doing.
 Traders see high levels of debt and leverage throughout developed market economies as a constraint on how long central banks can keep their policy rates at the current levels as economic growth slows.

 In the US rates market in mid-2019, traders were expecting nearly four 25-basis-point cuts over the next year from the Fed.
 They eventually did eleven because of Covid-19.